BabakAhmadi98/DL_BrainAge_CoPath/README.md

 ## 🔍 Interpretability

-The convolutional class-activation map (CAM) head in `densenet3d.py` feeds saliency analysis identical to Fig. 3 in the manuscript.
 An example notebook will be added under `notebooks/` once the manuscript is accepted.

 ---